Insurgency in Southeastern Nigeria: Background

-The Orlu Crisis (22–28 January 2021)
+The Orlu Crisis (16–28 January 2021)

+On 16 January, Nigerian police attacked the ESN in their camp.
+However, the attack was repulsed by the militia.
 On 22 January 2021, Nigerian soldiers invaded Orlu to search for ESN operatives.
 Eight buildings were burnt and one person was killed in the ensuing events.
 Security forces re-invaded the area three days later, clashing with the ESN and killing at least five people before being repulsed by the ESN.
 Four Nigerian soldiers were killed in the fighting.
 The Nigerian Army withdrew, and in the following days, Nigerian Air Force planes and helicopters were deployed to search for ESN operatives in and around Orlu.

 On 28 January, more than 400 Nigerian soldiers were deployed to oust the ESN and the authorities declared a curfew which was brutally enforced.
 The curfew and the anticipation of imminent heavy fighting caused civilians to flee the city en masse.
 Later on the same day, Nnamdi Kanu declared a unilateral ceasefire and ordered the ESN withdraw from Orlu to focus on Fulani raiders instead.
 Kanu claimed that this decision was based on intelligence information that revealed that the army and the police had agreed to withdraw from Orlu also.